-Events relating to your customers and subscriptions are logged under the events tab in the web interface.
-Events related to plans, coupons and addons, on the other hand, are logged in their respective pages under the product catalog tab in the web interface.
+Event logs relating to your customers and subscriptions can be found on the UI under Logs > Events.
+Events related to plans, coupons and addons, on the other hand, are logged in their respective details pages.

 You can also refer to the API for more information on the events.

 For a better integration between Chargebee and your application, Chargebee provides you with webhooks.
 When configured, a webhook is used to send out an event notification to your service.

 Once you've configured the URL, Chargebee will post the event as a JSON to your webhook URL.
 For example, if a "subscription_activated" event occurs, then a notification is sent to the specified URL.
 You can configure webhook alerts to keep track of any events relating to your subscriptions, plans, addons and coupons.